afritz1/OpenTESArena/README.md

 [![Discord](https://img.shields.io/discord/395739926831824908.svg?label=&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://discord.gg/DgHe2jG)
 [![YouTube Channel Views](https://img.shields.io/youtube/channel/views/UCJpmkgtHRIxR7aOpi909GKw)](https://www.youtube.com/channel/UCJpmkgtHRIxR7aOpi909GKw)

 This is an in-progress modern open-source engine for the 1994 DOS game [*The Elder Scrolls: Arena*](https://en.wikipedia.org/wiki/The_Elder_Scrolls:_Arena) by Bethesda Softworks.
-The goal is to eventually replicate all aspects of the original game with a clean-room approach while quality-of-life changes are made along the way.
+The goal is to replicate all aspects of the original game with a clean-room approach while making quality-of-life changes along the way.
 Details on Arena's inner-workings can be found in the [wiki](https://github.com/afritz1/OpenTESArena/wiki).
 No game assets are distributed.

 <br/>